NordicESMhub/GEO4962/_episodes/07-analyze-control_case.md

 make comparison with it.
 This is the goal of the first exercise you will have to fulfill.

+To help you:
+- we summarize the [methodology](#methodology) you can follow (please note that there is not one unique way to analyze and plot, and you should feel free to divert from the methodology given)
+- we give you some [instructions](#exercise) with a list of questions you need to answer

+## Methodology

-## Which variables to analyze and why?
+### Which variables to analyze and why?

 You can analyze many variables from the control run to check its validity but at least **T** and **U** (zonal wind) as these two variables are the one contained in the SPARC climatology.

-## How to compute yearly means from the control run?
+### How to compute yearly means from the control run?

 The first years of the control run may not be scientifically representative (we call it the spin up time) and we will disregard the first 4 years of the control run for our analysis.